aspose-html-cloud/aspose-html-cloud-docs/content/html/_index.md

   formats feature and the cloud storage access functionality.
-This article introduces you with Aspose.HTML Cloud v4.0 abilities to provide access to files and folders stored in the cloud storage;  presents a set of available conversions including HTML, XHTML, and MHTML, EPUB and Markdown converters."a s SDKs on the various programming languages.
+This article introduces you with Aspose.HTML Cloud v4.0 abilities to provide access to files and folders stored in the cloud storage;  presents a set of available conversions including HTML, XHTML, and MHTML, EPUB and Markdown converters."
 ---
+{{% alert color="primary" %}}
 The main highlights of Aspose.HTML Cloud REST API v4.0  are the [conversion feature](/html/conversion-api/) and the [cloud storage access](/html/storage-api/) functionality.

 {{% /alert %}}